2 Fast 2 Furious: Music

 The musical score was composed by David Arnold.
-The soundtrack was released on May 27, 2003 on Def Jam Recordings, the same record label that Ludacris was signed to.
+The soundtrack was released on May 27, 2003, on Def Jam Recordings, the same record label that Ludacris was signed to.

 Release

+2 Fast 2 Furious premiered at the Universal Amphitheatre on June 3, 2003.
+The short film The Turbo Charged Prelude for 2 Fast 2 Furious was released before select screenings and on special edition home releases of the first film.
+It was then released to theaters in the United States on June 6, 2003.

+Home media

+2 Fast 2 Furious was released on DVD and VHS on September 30, 2003.
+It was later released on Blu-ray on March 24, 2009, and 4K Ultra-HD on October 2, 2018.

+Video game

+A mobile game was released in 2004 by Digital Bridges.

+Reception

 Box office

-2 Fast 2 Furious earned $52.1 million in its U.S. opening in 3,408 theaters, ranking first for the weekend, taking the number #1 spot off of Finding Nemo.
-It went on to score the fourth-highest June opening weekend, behind Batman Forever, Scooby-Doo and Austin Powers: The Spy Who Shagged Me.
-In its 133 days in release, the film reached a peak release of 3,418 theaters in the U.S. and earned $127.2 million in domestically.
+2 Fast 2 Furious earned $52.1 million in its U.S. opening in 3,408 theaters, ranking first for the weekend above Finding Nemo.
+The film went on to score the fourth-highest June opening weekend, behind Batman Forever, Scooby-Doo and Austin Powers: The Spy Who Shagged Me.
+This was also one of three consecutive Universal films of 2003 to make an opening weekend above $50 million, with the others being Bruce Almighty and Hulk.
+Furthermore, the film suprassed Shaft to have the highest opening weekend for a John Singleton film and XXX to have the biggest opening weekend for a Neal H. Moritz film respectively.
+During its second weekend, it fell behind Finding Nemo, making $19.1 million.
+Throughout its 133 days in release, the film reached a peak release of 3,418 theaters in the U.S. and earned $127.2 million in domestically.
 The film had the 15th largest US gross of 2003 and the 16th largest worldwide gross of 2003; combined with the international gross of $109.2 million, the film earned $236.4 million worldwide.

 Critical response

-On Rotten Tomatoes, 2 Fast 2 Furious has an approval rating of 36% based on 160 reviews and an average rating of 4.75/10.
+On Rotten Tomatoes, 2 Fast 2 Furious has an approval rating of 37% based on 160 reviews and an average rating of 4.80/10.
 The site's critical consensus reads: "Beautiful people and beautiful cars in a movie that won't tax the brain cells."
-On Metacritic it has a weighted average score of 38 out of 100 based on reviews from 36 critics, indicating "generally unfavorable reviews".
+On Metacritic it has a weighted average score of 38 out of 100 based on reviews from 36 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "A−" on scale of A+ to F.

 Todd McCarthy of Variety magazine wrote: "While this John Singleton-directed sequel provides a breezy enough joyride, it lacks the unassuming freshness and appealing neighborhood feel of the economy-priced original."